brianarn/t2-rgb-led-rainbow/README.md

 Maybe if I was using something that wasn't just my phone, and I could control exposure, but still.
 You get the idea.

-## `setInterval` usage

-Originally, I wanted this to cycle as fast as possible.
-I could have used something like `process.nextTick` or `setImmediate` or maybe even [temporal](https://github.com/rwaldron/temporal), but in initial experiments, that went **really really poorly**.
-In particular, `setImmediate` worked nicely for about 30 seconds and then everything went dark, and I had to reboot the Tessel.

-So, I'm using `setInterval` with an interval of 10.
-Seems to be fine.
-Gotta give the hardware a little room to breathe I suppose, it's not exactly a supercomputer.
-Still pretty amazing though.

 ## Common Cathode LEDs

 As my RGB LED is a common anode LED, I've wired the anode (the long pin) to the